Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

-We're going to start to use a custom *root factory* within our ``run.py`` file in order to be able to attach security declarations to our :term:`context` object.
+We're going to start to use a custom *root factory* within our ``run.py`` file in order to be able to attach security declarations to a :term:`context` object.
 When we do this, we can begin to make use of the declarative security features of :mod:`repoze.bfg`.

 Let's modify our ``run.py``, passing in a :term:`root factory` as the